 All artwork pictured is from the 2016 Members' Juried Exhibit.
 Please check back the week of June 5 for this year's award winning art.

 2016 Best in Show: Suzi Marquess Long, "Luna's Lilies," pastel

 This annual showing features the finest works created by the Art Center’s contributing members.
 A highly competitive juried selection process leads to an exceptionally creative, high quality, and much anticipated gallery showing with a wide spectrum of garden-themed artwork, including paintings, ceramics, sculpture, textiles, photography and more.
 This year's exhibition is juried by Miriam Davis.

-Mendocino Art Center's 25th Annual Mendocino Coast Garden Tour is scheduled for Saturday, June 24.
+Mendocino Art Center's 25th Anniversary Mendocino Coast Garden Tour is scheduled for Saturday, June 24.

 1st Place: Moss Rock, "Hidden Foliage," ceramic